claudiodekker/inertia-laravel-testing/README.md

 # [inertiajs/inertia-laravel](https://github.com/inertiajs/inertia-laravel) Testing Helpers

-> **NOTE**: This package will become part of [inertiajs/inertia-laravel](https://github.com/inertiajs/inertia-laravel) on **March 1st, 2021**, and upgrading should be as simple as removing this package from your dependencies entirely.
+> **NOTE**: This package will become part of [inertiajs/inertia-laravel](https://github.com/inertiajs/inertia-laravel) on **March 1st, 2021**, with upgrading being as simple as removing this package from your dependencies.
-> This package WILL remain available for installation, but WILL NOT receive any further (security) updates from that point forward.
+> Once this happens, this package WILL remain available for installation, but WILL NOT receive any further (security) updates going forward.

 ## Installation